xiaoyanlong/evo_sex_role/README.md

 # Issues

-If you have any questions about the code or need any help when run the simulations, please contact us.
+If you have any questions about the code or need any help when running the code, please contact us.
 And if you would like to contribute to this project, please also let us know.

 # Citation

-If you are going use the code, please cite our paper.
+If you are going to use the code, please cite our paper.